laminlabs/lamindb/README.md

 <!-- copied from preface.md -->

-Here's how to create an artifact while tracking source code, environment, logs, inputs, and outputs of a script or notebook.
+Create an artifact while tracking a script or notebook run including: source code, environment, logs, inputs, and outputs.

 <!-- copied from py-quickstart.py -->